nathancfox/single-cell-database/docs/scdb_spec_working.md

 14. Run a function to store the internal universal metadata.
 15. Run a function to store internal metadata field "description" attributes if necessary.
 16. Run a function to store the external metadata.
-17. Add a `notes.tsv` entry if there is missing data to be requested from the authors.
+17. Run a function to store a `notes.tsv` entry if there is missing data to be requested from the authors.
 Send an email if necessary.

+If the authors report their data split into multiple pieces, this process slows down enormously and could take upwards of an hour.
+For example, sometimes authors report their cells as separate 10X Cell Ranger results.
+Or they will split their data up by sample.
+If this is case, everything has to be manually aggregated and checked for quality assumptions.
+The time this takes is dependent on the user's level of skill with pandas, numpy, and unix tools.

 About two thirds of this process is straightforward and accessible to anyone with light computational experience.
 The other third is the manual curation, where speed and accuracy heavily